sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 ```

 This version of our first example is much more verbose, but also closer to how you can expect rustc
+to interpret this code.[^1] This still compiles and runs exactly the same as the iterator code
-to interpret this code.[^1] Many of the types and lifetimes are now explicit with type annotations
+above.
+We've made some of the types explicit with [type annotations] and added some extra lifetimes
+that were previously [elided].
+You can see that the new `items` variable has the type `&'a [T]`
+which is exactly what we would expect.
+We also gave `self` an explicit lifetime `'b` so you can see
-on the variables and the lifetime on `self` as `'b`.
-We've used [fully-qualified syntax] for all the
+that it is in fact different from `'a`.
+We've used [fully-qualified syntax] for all the method calls
-method calls to make any [auto-referencing and auto-dereferencing][autoref] explicit.
+to make any [auto-referencing and auto-dereferencing][autoref] explicit.

 The `let next_item = self.items.get(0)?` line turns into: